-- In the meantime, sieve the flour into a bowl and stir with a fine whisk.
+- In the meantime, sieve flour and cocoa powder into a bowl and stir with a fine whisk.

-- When the butter has melted and the mixture is boiling, remove the saucepan from the heat and add all the sifted flour in one go.
+- When the butter has melted and the mixture is boiling, remove the saucepan from the heat and add all the sifted flour and cocoa powder mixture in one go.
 Stir to combine everything and form a dough, using an exoglass spoon or a wooden spoon.
 I don't recommend using a fine whisk, the flour will just get stuck in the tines.

 - Very slowly, start to add eggs to the lukewarm dough a little at a time, mixing at low speed.
 Using a paddle and mixing at low speed will keep the air in the eggs at a minimum as well as the air in the choux at a minimum.
 The air makes the shell crack in the oven.
 Ensure the eggs and dough are well combined before adding more eggs.